ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 ### 3.5.
 Run your IPFS Node

-Before we use IPFS HTTP API, we need to run our IPFS node as a daemon.
+Before we use the IPFS HTTP API, we need to run our IPFS node as a daemon.

 ```shell
 PS C:\Users> ipfs daemon
 ```

-If your node run properly, you can see the following output.
+If your node runs properly, you will see the following output:

 ```shell
 Initializing daemon...